RocketKevin/discord-bot-game-server-manager/README.md

 # Discord Bot Game Server Manager

-A Discord bot built with JavaScript to manage game servers directly from your Discord server.
+A Discord bot built with JavaScript to manage game server directly from your Discord server.

 ## Features